AlexanderSvyatokho/pychess/README.md

 ## ToDo List
 Core:
-  - Review and improve the code
+  - Review and improve the code: Continue from BoardImages

 Postponed:
   - Ability to play for black